Intervision: the Basics and downloadable Practical Guide

-Intervision can be defined as a form of knowledge development in a small group of professionals, managers, or other employees who share a common challenge or problem.
+Intervision is a structured learning method and form of knowledge development in a small group of professionals, managers, or other employees who share a common challenge or problem.

-Professionals and colleagues can consult the expertise of others to help them gain valuable new insights.
-The ideal group consists of about five to eight participants.
-Together they dissect a problem that has been introduced by a participant or so-called case provider.
-They do so by asking questions using the intervision method.
+Professionals and colleagues draw on the expertise of others to help them gain valuable insights.
+The ideal group consists of approximately five to eight participants.
+Together, they unravel the problem submitted by a participant or client, the case provider.
+They do this by asking questions based on an intervision method.

-Intervision is not primarily intended to solve a problem, instead the group encourages each other to find answers by asking questions.
-These questions should help the case provider develop a new way of thinking in order to gain insight into their problem or question.
+Intervision is not primarily about solving a problem, but rather the group encourages each other to find answers by asking questions.
+These questions should help the client develop a new way of thinking in order to gain insight into their problem or question.

 Intervision can also take place on a personal level.
 It can be about dealing with problems at work, problems with an approach, or other types of problems.